Trajinera in Xochimilco, Mexico

 Do you need cash in Mexico?

-You can use credit cards at hotels, boutiques, and the majority of restaurants, but cash is very much used (especially for street vendors, musicians, and street food).
-Always have at least MX$200 for purchasing street food or tipping.
+You can use credit cards at hotels, boutiques, and most restaurants, but cash is very much used (especially for street vendors, musicians, and street food).
+Always have at least MX$200 to purchase street food or tipping.

 How much should I tip in Mexico?